Zcgong/Reactor/README.md

 # Reactor

-A micro reactive programming library for JS
+A reactive programming library for JS

 ## Overview